joshstevens19/rindexer/README.md

 - look into deployments to make it easy to do

 bugs:
-- same start and end block doesn't index the data at all

 nice to have:
 - look into PK with tx hash and tx index and log index to make it unique and not have to worry about duplicates